precor/web-api-bridge/docs/WEBVIEWBRIDGE.md

 in development mode, for example, `':3000'` will allow messages from any server using port 3000\.
 By default it's set to `''`, which will allow messages from any origin.
 This field should be set as restrictrively as possible. e.g. `'https://www.mydomain.com:3000'`.
 Note that his property is irrelevant in React Native WebViews.
+Defaults to ''.

 ### targetOrigin

 Property for specifying the origin of the target window in messages sent to browser windows.
 By default it's set to `'*'`, which will allow messages to any document.
 This field should be set as restrictrively as possible. e.g. `'https://www.mydomain.com:3000'`.
 Note that his property is irrelevant in React Native WebViews.
+Defaults to '\*'.

 ### onMessage